satyenshimpi/tradeshift_challenge/README.md

 * **TestMain** - Test class for WordsFinderBasic
 * **WordsFinderCrissCross_Test** - Test class for WordsFinderCrissCross implementation

+# Building and Running
+* This project can be imported in eclipse as Gradle Project.
+* After bulding with gradle there is a task for running app (_gradlew run_)
+* It will show a GUI where we can enter matrix as list of strings and after clicking **Find words** we will get all the words in given matrix.

 ## Problem Statement
 tradeshift offline challenge